MDF vs Particle Board: Which One Should You Choose?

 • Wearing an N-95 mask to keep the dust out of your mouth and nostrils

-• Using an overhead air scrubber to trap dust before it disperses in your work area
+• Use an overhead air scrubber to trap dust before it disperses in your work area

 Tips for Using Composite Wood Products